 - Animal Care & Use: This policy pertains to the care and use of vertebrate animals used in research and teaching at UAF.
 The Institutional Animal Care and Use Committee (IACUC), UAF Veterinary Services, and the Office of Research Integrity are responsible for administering this policy.

 - Use of Controlled Substances in Research and Teaching: This policy addresses the use of controlled substances in activities at UAF or by UAF personnel in the field.
-Drug Enforcement Agency registrations are currently held by the Institute of Arctic Biology, Institute of Marine Sciences and the UAF Attending Veterinarian.
+A Drug Enforcement Agency registration is currently held by the Institute of Arctic Biology and the UAF Attending Veterinarian.
 Units or individuals wishing to obtain a DEA registration must work with the Office of Research Integrity.

 - Occupational Health & Safety - UAF Animal Facilities: There are unique health and safety risks associated with working in an animal facility.
 This policy establishes a risk-based assessment process and monitoring procedures for all individuals requiring access to UAF owned animal facilities.
 Participation in this program is mandatory.
 More information on the Occupational Health & Safety Program is available on the IACUC website.

 - Biosafety in Research & Teaching: This policy applies to all uses of recombinant DNA, artificial gene transfer (genetically modified organisms), infectious agents and biologically derived toxins by UAF personnel.